Papa and Daddy Summary

 Papa and Daddy Cast

 Jerry Mike Lin (林輝瑝) Mike Lin Instagram

 Jerry is a gay father who stays at home to raise his three-year-old son.
-He used to be a popular vlogger before marrying Damian and settling down to start a family together.
+Before marrying Damian and settling down to start a family together, he used to be a popular vlogger.
 Damian has two sisters, one of whom is also a lesbian.
-He hasn’t come out to his parents yet, although his mom keeps setting him up on blind dates with other girls.
+He hasn't come out to his parents yet, although his mom keeps setting him up on blind dates with other girls.
 In his free time, Jerry loves to do a lot of online shopping.